ur-whitelab/hoomd-tf/README.md

 Experimental, but you can trace your graph in realtime in a simulation.
 Add both the `_write_tensorboard=True` to the constructor and the `_debug_mode=True` flag to `attach` command.
-You then open another shell and connect by following the online instructions for interactive debugging via tensorboard.
+You then open another shell and connect by following the online instructions for interactive debugging via Tensorboard.

-## Requirements

-* Latest tensorflow (cuda 9.0, cudnn7)
-* numpy
-* HOOMD

 ## Docker Image for Development